behzadam/behzadam/README.md

-With over 8 years of experience in Software development, I am a Software Engineer passionate about Front-End Development, Software Design & Architecture, OOP, Design Patterns, and Agile practices such as TDD and BDD.
+Software engineer with 8+ years of experience developing end-to-end software solutions.
+Worked as an engineer in startup companies, and corporates and also, as a freelancer.
+Experienced in all aspects of software design, development, and delivery.
+Coordination with UI designers, Back-End developers, and product managers.

 Hire Me!
 Currently, I'm free and looking for a good team to join.
 If you think we can work together, so just let me know.</br>
 Have a look on my <a href="https://app.flowcv.com/resume-feedback/B3TJWduxMYJYVrad03euA" target="_blank">Resume</a>.